pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

 </p>
 <rough-draw></rough-draw>

 When drawing by hand, longer lines tend to get less straight and more curvy.
 So, the randomness of the offsets to create the `bowing` effect are a function of the line's length and the `randomness` value.
-This, however does not scale for really long lines.
+This, however, does not scale for really long lines.
 In the image below, for example, concentric squares are drawn with the same random seeds - i.e. they are essentially the same random shape, but scaled differently.

 <figure>
   <img alt="Rough squares" loading="lazy" width="400" height="400" src="/stuff/posts/roughjs/r6.jpg">